vosaul/status.im/source/tutorials/desktop_inline_eval.md

 react-native run-desktop
 ```

-And finally: open emacs and evaluate the elisp code in the manner agreeable to you.
+Finally, open emacs and evaluate the elisp code in the manner agreeable to you.
 Then, at long last, you can open an arbitrary clojurescript file, and evaulate any expression to your heart’s content.
 Happy coding.

 ## Conclusion